joshuahouston/joshuahouston.github.io/_posts/2015-05-17-new-cross-trail-new-map.markdown

 categories: code
 ---
 #New Map
 The last time I mapped Sitka's new Cross Trail I didn't know how to add a line, polygon, and markers to a map from an external file, I had only done that through hard-coding it in to the html.
-Since my recent GeoJson post, I've realized I can redo my Cross Trail map using Leaflet.
+Since my recent GeoJson post, I've realized I can redo my Cross Trail map using Leaflet and adding the GeoJson efficiently through an external file.

 In the time that has passed, Sitka's Parks and Recreation have added a new path along Yaw Drive and are now working on a new path from the Old City Cemetery and the Moose Cemetery that will connect along the base of Gavan, bypassing the muskeg area.
+(This new part is not on the map at this time)

 As always, I GPS'd the new trails and admired the beauty of mapping in QGIS.